rigelblu/lumiere/languages/value-ownership.md

 - *Value Semantics (Pass by Value):* you create a copy of the value
 - *Reference Semantics (Pass by Reference):* you pass a reference to the value
 - *Ownership Semantics (Pass by Ownership):* you transfer ownership of the value to the receiver
+- *Argument conventions:* specifies whether an argument is mutable or immutable, whether the function owns the value, and ensures every value has only one owner at a time.
+Each convention is defined by a keyword at the beginning of an argument declaration:
+  - `read`: The function receives an immutable reference.
+This means the function can read the original value (it is not a copy), but it cannot mutate (modify) it.
+In a def function, if you mutate the value in the body of the function, the function receives a mutable copy of the argument.
+Otherwise, it receives an immutable reference.
+In a fn function, if you want a mutable copy, you can assign it to a local variable.
+  - `mut`: The function receives a mutable reference.
+This means the function can read and mutate the original value (it is not a copy).
+  - `owned`: The function takes ownership of a value.
+This means the function has exclusive ownership of the argument.
+The caller might choose to transfer ownership of an existing value to this function, but that's not always what happens.
+The callee might receive a newly-created value, or a copy of an existing value.
+Owned keyword does not guarantee that the received value is the original value—it guarantees only that the function gets unique ownership of a value.
+Regardless of how it receives the value, when the function declares an argument as owned, it can be certain that it has unique mutable access to that value.
+Because the value is owned, the value is destroyed when the function exits—unless the function transfers the value elsewhere.
+  - `ref`: The function gets a reference with an parametric mutability: that is, the reference can be either mutable or immutable.
+You can think of ref arguments as a generalization of the read and mut conventions.
+  - `out`: A special convention used for the self argument in constructors and for named results.
+An out argument is uninitialized at the beginning of the function, and must be initialized before the function returns.
+Although out arguments show up in the argument list, they're never passed in by the caller.

+**Conventions:**
+- Passing an immutable reference is much more efficient when handling large or expensive-to-copy values, because the copy constructor and destructor are not invoked for a read argument

 #### Define a value as mutable